I’m probably best known for The Map Room, my blog about maps, which I restarted in January 2016 after a 4½-year hiatus.

-I’ve been interviewed or featured by Agence France-Presse, the BBC World Service, the Boston Globe, CBC Newsworld, CTV Newsnet, Folha de São Paolo, the Hamilton Spectator, the National Post, the Ottawa Citizen, the Ottawa Sun, Reuters, RTÉ, Sports Illustrated, the Toronto Star and the West Quebec Post, among others.
+As a commentator on maps and the Olympics, I’ve been interviewed or featured by Agence France-Presse, the BBC World Service, the Boston Globe, CBC Newsworld, CTV Newsnet, Folha de São Paolo, the Hamilton Spectator, the National Post, the Ottawa Sun, Reuters, RTÉ, Sports Illustrated, the Toronto Star and the West Quebec Post, among others.

-A native of Winnipeg, Manitoba, I studied European history at the universities of Winnipeg, Waterloo and Alberta, which circuitously led to stints as a reporter for a small-town weekly newspaper, a writer of briefing notes, and an editor of government regulations and ministerial correspondence.
-(Curriculum vitæ.)
+I grew up in Winnipeg, Manitoba, and studied European history at the universities of Winnipeg, Waterloo and Alberta, which circuitously led to stints as a reporter for a small-town weekly newspaper, a writer of briefing notes, and an editor of government regulations and ministerial correspondence.

 “Angus McWetboy” first appeared during my stint at the University of Waterloo, where I published a surreal e-mail newsletter for the history graduate student association in which “Angus” was a recurring character.
 The name meant nothing in particular (other than a vague notion that anything Scottish was inherently funny), just a few syllables that sounded funny to me at the time.
 “Angus” was a madman who obsessed about imported cheese products from faraway places, and the insect pests that infiltrated his stocks (cheese weevils, Tajikistan — made no sense).
 Most of my fellow students didn’t get the joke, and begged me to tone down the lunatic tone of the newsletter before it got them into trouble with their professors.

-For various reasons, the text of this website — the blog entries and some of the articles — is not available under a Creative Commons licence.
+The text and photography on this website is subject to copyright.
 Please ask my permission before copying, distributing, reprinting or otherwise making use of the text beyond what is generally allowed under the fair use doctrine.
 I take a liberal approach to fair use.
 Which is to say: by all means link to a blog post or article, and feel free to quote excerpts.
 But don’t reproduce the whole thing.
-(You can link to it, you know.)

-Some content, such as blog comments, material quoted or embedded in blog entries, furnished images and logos, and other examples of other people’s work, as well as content produced as work for hire, i.e., journalism presented here as part of a work portfolio, need the permission of their respective copyright holders to copy, distribute or display them elsewhere.
+Some content, such as blog comments, material quoted or embedded in blog entries, furnished images and logos, and other examples of other people’s work, as well as content produced as work for hire, such as journalism presented here as part of a work portfolio, may need the permission of their respective copyright holders to copy, distribute or display them elsewhere.